PHP Type Casting

 echo $floatResult; // Outputs: 45.14

-Explicit Casting: Developers can explicitly cast values to floats using the (float)
+Explicit Casting: A developer can explicitly cast values to floats using the (

 <?php